redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-1.3/index.md

 Because we're running so many VMs to stand-in for extra bare metal SNO clusters, we needed to preconfigure some load balancers for access to the API servers and OpenShift routers.
 This required some DHCP reservations to enable predictable IP addresses, so your SNO cluster VMs were precreated and are loaded up ready to boot into the discovery ISO.

 Don't do anything with the virtual machines just yet, but you can click the name of your assigned VM and look around the Cockpit Machines console for it.
-Your seats should have an assignment for your VM.
+Your seats should have an assignment for your VM or a bare metal node.
 If not, ask your lab leaders to help identify the appropriate VM for you to use.
+Everyone with a VM should have someone with a bare metal node adjacent to them.
+You'll be working in pairs, using the number assigned to your VM or metal node to pair up.

 Here's an example of what the main VM console looks like on a per-VM basis: